SAP-archive/BUILD/README.md

 The BUILD OS community have been busy of the last couple of months, and are excited to share our latest updates to BUILD.
 Our customers have been waiting for a long time, and here it is: the first version of the BUILD UI Composer!

-Along with the composers comes:
+Along with the UI composer comes:
 + Drag-and-drop of UI5 controls into the prototype canvas.
 + Data modeling, sample data management, and data binding.
++ Smart templates that make UI design quick and easy.
 + A ton of bug fixes and technical improvements.

 # Overview